mohkipic/Course_Project_2/README.md

   ```
   ### Plot_1
   ![Plot_1](/Plot_1.png)
-- Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (\color{red}{\verb|fips == "24510"|}fips == "24510") from 1999 to 2008?
-Use the base
+- Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?
+Use the base plotting system to make a plot
-  plotting system to make a plot answering this question.
+  answering this question.
   ### Plot_2.R (Code)
   ```

   ```
   ### Plot_2
   ![Plot_2](/Plot_2.png)
-- Of the four types of sources indicated by the \color{red}{\verb|type|}type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen
+- Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions
-  decreases in emissions from 1999–2008 for Baltimore City?
+  from 1999–2008 for Baltimore City?
 Which have seen increases in emissions from 1999–2008?
-Use the ggplot2 plotting system to make a plot
-  answer this question.
+Use the ggplot2 plotting system to make a plot answer this question.
   ### Plot_3.R (Code)
   ```